Blue (Da Ba Dee): Lyrics and composition

 "Blue (Da Ba Dee)" is written in the key of G minor, with the vocal range spanning from C3 to E♭4, and is set in common time with a moderate tempo of 128 beats per minute.

-The song's lyrics tell a story about a man who lives in a "blue world."
-It also explains that he is "blue inside and outside," which, alongside the lyric "himself and everybody around 'cause he ain't got nobody to listen," and "blue are the feelings that live inside me" may indicate that the term blue represents his emotional state; however, the song also explains that a vast variety of what he owns is also blue, including his house and his car ("a blue Corvette"): different blue-coloured objects are also depicted on the single's cover.
+The song's lyrics tell a story about a man who lives in a "blue world".
+It says that he is "blue inside and outside", which, alongside the lyric "himself and everybody around 'cause he ain't got nobody to listen", and "blue are the feelings that live inside me" may indicate that the term blue represents his emotional state; however, the song also explains that a vast variety of what he owns is also blue, including his house and his car ("a blue Corvette").
+Various blue-coloured objects are also depicted on the single's cover.

 Critical reception

 The song received mixed reviews from critics.
-Chuck Taylor from Billboard wrote that "the hook here, with its dancy but curiously compelling singsongy rhythm and lyric, is destined to react instantly with listeners far and wide."
+Chuck Taylor from Billboard wrote that "the hook here, with its dancy but curiously compelling singsong rhythm and lyric, is destined to react instantly with listeners far and wide."
 He also noted that it has a "euro sound", and "it's creative, it will affect listeners on both ends of the demographic spectrum, and it's anthemic."
 A reviewer from Entertainment Weekly positively reviewed the song, calling the song "a fleeting, feel-good foot-tapper" and gave the song a rating of B−.
 Scottish newspaper Daily Record said it is the "strangest-sounding Euro-club hit of the summer".
 The Daily Vault's Christopher Thelen described it as a "quirky little hit" with a "bouncy chorus".
 He also noted that "the key is the use of the voice synthesizer".
 PopMatters reviewer Chris Massey, in his review of Europop, described his initial reaction to the song as being "really, really bad."
 However, he later stated in the review that after many repeated listenings of the song he "loved it."
 AllMusic editor Jose F. Promis described the song as a "hypnotic smash" in his review of Europop.

 Rolling Stone, however, in their review of Europop, gave the song a negative review, commenting that the song "blends Cher-esque vocoder vocals, trance-like synth riffs, unabashed Eurodisco beats and a baby-babble chorus so infantile it makes the Teletubbies sound like Shakespeare."
 The magazine also placed the song on their list of the "20 Most Annoying Songs," at No. 14.